 Find a local firewood seller in Kentucky by using FirewoodScout.org.

 If you are in Kentucky and planning to visit another state, please do not take firewood with you.
 Many states prohibit the entry of out-of-state firewood.
-Whether you are using firewood for home-heating, or outdoor recreation, moving firewood from one place to another can spread pests that damage Kentucky’s trees.
+Whether you are using firewood for home-heating, or outdoor recreation, moving firewood from one place to another can spread harmful insects and diseases.

-Some examples of the forest pests that have destroyed trees in Kentucky and surrounding states are the emerald ash borer, gypsy moth, hemlock woolly adelgid, laurel wilt disease, and Asian longhorned beetle.
+Some examples of the forest pests that have destroyed trees in Kentucky and surrounding states are the emerald ash borer, spongy moth, hemlock woolly adelgid, laurel wilt disease, and Asian longhorned beetle.

 This summary is accurate to the best of DMF staff abilities as of 16 June 2021.

 - Moving Firewood and Other Regulated Articles from Quarantined Areas is Prohibited!
 Article from Kentucky Office of the State Entomologist

 - US Forest Service Southern Region Firewood Information